-Erected around the fertile premise of what happens when a group of friends and acquaintances wins a $386-million lottery payday, “Windfall” transforms that notion into an everything-and-the-kitchen-sink melodrama.
+Money changes everything — except, perhaps, the familiar whiff of stale ensemble drama.
+Erected around the potentially fertile premise of what happens when an extended group of friends and acquaintances wins a $386-million lottery payday, “Windfall” transforms that notion into an everything-and-the-kitchen-sink melodrama.
+In a way, the series blends “Dallas” (they had money from the start) with “The Millionaire,” an anthology that explored how an unexpected gift would affect different people’s lives.
 Unfortunately, the mostly uninvolving characters leave NBC holding an account that should yield only marginal interest.

 At the heart of the show is a romantic quadrangle of sorts, as former lovers Cameron (Jason Gedrick) and Nina (Lana Parrilla) have moved on to marry Beth (Sarah Wynter) and Peter (Luke Perry), respectively.
 Still, as Cameron tells Nina near the outset, despite how great his wife is, “I never loved her the way I do you.”

 Enter their regular lottery party, which includes everyone from a mysterious employee at the local flower shop, Sean (D.J.
 Cotrona), to the pizza delivery woman Kimberly (Malinda Williams), a struggling, soon-to-be-single mom.
 There’s even a next-generation element with teenage kids, drawing upon the formula that made NBC’s “Surface” so, um, canceled.

 Series creators Laurie McCarthy and Gwendolyn Parker have a little fun with the exultation that accompanies news of the win (all set to overbearing music) before settling down to the question at hand: How will millions change these people, and, from a wish-fulfillment standpoint, what would any Average Joe do once presented a check with seven zeros on it?